World Chefs: Cathal Armstrong returns to Irish roots in first cookbook

-NEW YORK (Reuters) - Dublin-born Cathal Armstrong dug deep into his Gaelic roots for inspiration for his first book “My Irish Table,” which includes recipes and stories about his journey as a chef.
+NEW YORK, April 22 (Reuters) - Dublin-born Cathal Armstrong dug deep into his Gaelic roots for inspiration for his first book “My Irish Table,” which includes recipes and stories about his journey as a chef.

 Critics have praised Armstrong, who immigrated to the United States when he was 20, for his creative and healthy dishes that highlight vegetables and meat raised in the Mid-Atlantic region of the United States.